Creating a New Kind of Doctor

 The pediatric emergency department at Dell Children’s Medical Center is the only designated Level 1 pediatric trauma center in Central Texas.
 Residents learn how to assess, evaluate and treat pediatric patients with acute medical and surgical conditions.
 Board-certified pediatric emergency medicine physicians and pediatric emergency medicine fellows directly supervise residents both day and night.

 Four to five resident teams cover the inpatient wards.
 The day teams are composed of one junior or senior resident supervisor, two interns, one acting intern (depending on the time of year) and medical students from Dell Medical School.
-The complex care team serves people with complex medical needs and works closely with the Children’s Comprehensive Care Clinic.

 Interns and senior residents cover the teams at night.
 Pediatric hospitalists supervise all teams both day and night.
 Ward teams function as the primary medical team with pediatric specialists serving in a consultative role.
 The rotation provides a robust inpatient medicine curriculum, and residents participate in educational conferences with minimal disruption to their daily workflow.

-Residents, mid-level providers and critical care attendings staff the pediatric intensive care unit.
+Residents rotate in the pediatric intensive care unit during their second and third year at Dell Children’s Medical Center, working alongside, fellows, mid-level providers and critical care attendings staff the pediatric intensive care unit.
 Day and night resident teams with 24/7 attending supervision provide coverage.
 Residents care for children who are critically ill with the benefits of a large support infrastructure and advanced technologies, including extracorporeal membrane oxygenation.
-Residents interested in intensive care management of people with congenital heart disease and other cardiac anomalies can complete electives in the cardiac care unit.
+Residents interested in intensive care management of patients with congenital heart disease and other cardiac anomalies can complete electives in the cardiac care unit.

 Ambulatory Experiences